Our goal is to come alongside you and your technology to enable you to do your best work. CIT is here to help.

 The library offers high-speed printing on the 1st and 2nd floor.
 You are free to print black-and-white documents responsibly from the library computers, or add the library printers to your personal computer.

-If you need more than simple black-and-white copies, stop by the Library Techlab.
+If you need more than simple black-and-white copies, stop by the Digital Media Lab in the Library.
 They can help you with color copies, special paper, lamination, poster printing and much more!